Technolawhere/technolawhere.github.io/_tabs/about.md

 ![SAMA Logo](https://raw.githubusercontent.com/Technolawhere/technolawhere.github.io/main/images/About/SAMA%20logo.jpg "SAMA Logo")

-An extremely low cost, highly accurate weather station based on Internet of Things, built with inputs from the India Meteorological Department, exhibited at Rashtrapati Bhawan during the Festival of Innovation.
+An extremely low cost, highly accurate weather station based on Internet of Things, built with inputs from the India Meteorological Department, **exhibited at Rashtrapati Bhawan during the Festival of Innovation**.
 Smaller replica installed at my residence.
 Check current atmospheric readings [here](https://technolawhere.github.io/SAMA-समा/)

 ### **SVR (स्वर)** : Sign and Voice Recognizer

 ![SVR Logo](https://raw.githubusercontent.com/Technolawhere/technolawhere.github.io/main/images/About/SVR%20Logo.png "SVR Logo")

-A glove to aid people with hearing impairment and speech difficulties in communicating by converting sign language to voice and voice to text using machine learning and artificial intelligence.
+A glove to aid people with hearing impairment and speech difficulties in communicating by converting sign language to voice and voice to text using machine learning and artificial intelligence. **Currently, I am working with NIT Delhi in exploring patent options for this project**.
 Checkout [Project SVR on YouTube](https://www.youtube.com/@projectsvrnitdelhi6028/videos)

 ## Extracurricular interests